MaraWoerle/EPZ-Bot/README.md

 }
 ```

-> Note: You can add as many channels as you desire.
+> Note: You can add as many channels or servers as you desire.

 ---